A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 where $a,b \in \bQ_{> 0}$.
 Equality is guaranteed when $\cS = \cP$, or, equivalently, when $\cS \cap \fP = \fP$.
 Below we will write ``$\deg_{\Fil}(\fP \cap \cS)$'' for the right hand side, expressing the inequality as

 with \emph{equality} when $\fP = \fP\cap \cS$.

-First we establish \eqref{eq:ss_goal} in the case that $\cS \subset \cM \otimes_F \cN$ is semi-stable as a vector subspace.
+\textbf{Case 1: $\cS$ is semi-stable.} First we establish \eqref{eq:ss_goal} in the case that $\cS \subset \cM \otimes_F \cN$ is semi-stable as a vector subspace.
 In this case, Corollary \ref{cor:LT_ss} guarantees that there exist the following data.
 There is a finite separable field extension $F'/F$ with integral closure $\cO'$ of $\cO$, and $\cO'$-lattices

 such that

 is a semi-stable subspace.
 As discussed in \S\ref{subsec:base_change}, the Kisin module structure of $\fM$, $\fN$ and the \'etale $\phz$-module structure of $\cM$, $\cN$, $\cS$ naturally extend to $\fM_{\cO'}$, $\fN_{\cO'}$, $\cM_{F'}$, $\cN_{F'}$, $\cS_{F'}$.
 Moreover, Proposition \ref{prop:BCdeg} tells us that $\deg(\fP) = \deg(\fP_{\cO'})$ for any Kisin module $\fP$ over $\cO$.
 Therefore, we may establish \eqref{eq:ss_goal} by writing $\fQ$ for $\cS_{F'} \cap \fM_{\cO'} \otimes_{\cO'} \fN_{\cO'}$ and proving